Trump renews call for death penalty for New York truck attack suspect

 “I‘m dumbfounded as to why the Trump Administration still follows the Obama playbook when it comes to dealing with terror suspects,” Graham said in a statement.

-Kim, the federal prosecutor, said the filing of charges against Saipov in federal court does not preclude the government from later declaring him an enemy combatant, though legal experts said such a move was highly unlikely.
+Kim, the federal prosecutor, said the filing of charges against Saipov in federal court does not preclude the government from later declaring him an enemy combatant, although legal experts said such a move was highly unlikely.

 Experts also said it would be highly improbable to send Saipov to Guantanamo because a federal judge would have to agree to turn him over to a military commission, and no person has ever been sent to Guantanamo straight from U.S. soil.

-In addition, as a permanent legal resident of the United States Saipov has virtually the same rights as a U.S. citizen, they said.
+As a permanent legal resident of the United States Saipov also has virtually the same rights as a U.S. citizen, they said.

 Declaring an individual an enemy combatant allows investigators to interrogate the person without having a lawyer present.